PootisPenserHere/single_user_2fa/README.md

 ### Prerequisites
 A zeit account will be needed to perform the deployments, if you're not registere a free account can be created [here.](https://zeit.co)

-To send the sms messages a Twilio account with its corresponding sid and auth token credentials [for further reading](https://www.twilio.com/sms)
+To send the sms a Twilio account with its corresponding sid and auth token credentials [for further reading](https://www.twilio.com/sms)

 **NOTE:** Although Twilio offers a free trial, after said period there will be chargers for the service in the form of a set price for each sms based on the destination country as well as the monthly rent of a phone number.